cknips/b3form/README.md

 ### Object names

-The name of the object in the form ("task" in the example above) is taken from (prioritized in the following order):

-  - the `:as` option you can pass to the form builder
+The name of the object in the form ("task" in the example above) is taken from the `#object_name` method of the form builder.
+It can be overridden by passing an `:as` option to the form builder.
+Both corresponds to the behaviour of the standard rails form builder.
-  - `object.class.model_name.i18n_key` if the object is an ActiveModel
-  - `object_name` otherwise

-Please note that this is different from the behaviour of the standard rails form builder.
-While the `:as` option behaves as usual, the standard rails form builder ignores namespaces of models for the translation of labels and submit buttons.
-B3Form uses the slash notation (`namespace/model_name`) as the object name that is also uses for the translation of the error messages.